dianapatrong/DE101_SQL/Lab1_DockerForDatabases/README.md

 ### What You Will Learn
 You'll learn how to:
-* Read a docker-compose.yml file with a database service
+* Read a docker-compose.yml file
 * Create a postgres database in a docker container
 * Connect to PostgreSQL database running inside the container using a client (pgAdmin)
 * Connect to PostgreSQL database running inside the container using the command line